sabiwara/aja/README.md

 They offer similar functionalities as general balanced trees ([`:gb_trees`](https://erlang.org/doc/man/gb_trees.html) and [`:gb_sets`](https://erlang.org/doc/man/gb_sets.html)) included in the Erlang standard library.
-`A.RBMap` and `A.RBSet` should however offer better performance, and be more convenient to use.
+`A.RBMap` and `A.RBSet` should however be more convenient to use while offering similar performance.

 All those data structures offer:
 - good performance characteristics at any size (see [FAQ](#faq))